+'''

+torchmetrics.functional.roc(preds, target, num_classes=None, pos_label=None, sample_weights=None)

+'''

-torchmetrics.functional.roc(preds, target, num\classes=None, pos\label=None, sample\weights=None) Computes the Receiver Operating Characteristic (ROC).
+Computes the Receiver Operating Characteristic (ROC).
+Works with both binary, multiclass and multilabel input.

-- preds // (Tensor) predictions from model (logits or probabilities) - num\classes (Optional[int]) integer with number of classes.
+- preds (Tensor) predictions from model (logits or probabilities) - target ¶ (Tensor) ground truth values - num\classes (Optional[int]) integer with number of classes.
 Not nessesary to provide for binary problems. - pos\label¶ (Optional[int]) integer determining the positive class.
 Default is None which for binary problem is translate to 1.
-For multiclass problems this argument should not be set as we iteratively change it in the range [0,num\classes-1] - sample\weights ¶ (Optional[Sequence]) sample weights for each data point fpr: tensor with false positive rates.
-If multiclass, this is a list of such tensors, one for each class.
+For multiclass problems this argument should not be set as we iteratively change it in the range [0,num\classes-1] - sample\weights [ (Optional[Sequence]) sample weights for each data point fpr: tensor with false positive rates.
+If multiclass or multilabel, this is a list of such tensors, one for each class/label.